Boy charged with attempted murder in Baltimore school shooting

 In the work and education section of the boy's Facebook page, located under the handle "Bobby Gladden (SuicidalSmile)," he lists attending Perry Hall but also working for "The Manson Family," an apparent reference to Charles Manson, who is serving a life sentence for directing the 1969 murder of actress Sharon Tate and six others.

-The "About Bobby" section reads: "im a meathead, and thats about it."
-(Reporting By Chris Francescani; Editing by Dan Burns and David storey)
+The "About Bobby" section reads: "im a metalhead, and thats about it."
+(Reporting By Chris Francescani; Editing by Dan Burns and David Storey)